How Much Butter is 1 2 cup of Oil? – 1/2 cup Oil to Butter!

 How do you measure a cup of butter?

-To measure 1 cup of butter, you will need 16 tablespoons of butter or 2 sticks of butter.
+To measure 1 cup of butter, you will need 16 tablespoons or two sticks.
 Usually, 1 cup of butter is 4 ounces or 110 g.

 Replacing Butter with Saturated Fats and Oil